Accurate heat currents via reorganised master equation: Benchmarking

 so that the exact heat currents may be identified as

+Equivalently, the steady state heat flow into the system can be calculated as minus the change of energy of the baths \cite{alipour2016correlations}.
 To avoid subtleties in defining the heat currents, we study interactions fulfilling $\left[\pmb{S}_1,\pmb{S}_2\right] = 0$.
 This is trivially fulfilled when the various sites of a multipartite system couple locally to their own independent heat bath, e.g., a spin chain coupled to one bath at each end.